great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/configure_result_stores.md

 ## PostgreSQL

-By default, <TechnicalTag tag="validation_result" text="Validation Results" /> are stored in JSON format in the ``uncommitted/validations/`` subdirectory of your ``great_expectations/`` folder.
-Validation Results can include sensitive or regulated data that should not be committed to a source control system.
 Use the information provided here to configure Great Expectations to store Validation Results in a PostgreSQL database.

 ### Prerequisites